WeAreAcademy/mark-fullstack-proj--blog/README.md

   - In the heroku dashboard for your newly added app, go to Resources, and search for and add the "add-on" called "Heroku Postgres".
 (You'll want to choose the free version, if offered)
   - Once the service appears as an add-on, click on it.
 It should take you to the database administration part of the dashboard.
 (Also accessible from https://data.heroku.com/ )
   - Choose Settings: View Credentials and copy the long `URI` value.
 This includes your database username and password so do not store it in source control.
   - from your laptop, ensure you can connect to the remote database by running the psql command with the URI found in the credentials in the previous step.
-E.g. here's how your command might look (though I have replaced the credentials):
+E.g. here's the _format_ of your command - note that we have replaced the details:
-    `psql postgres://thisIsMyUsername:thisIsMyPassword@machinename.eu-west-1.compute.amazonaws.com:5432/databasename`
+    `psql postgres://USER:PASS@HOST/DATABASENAME`
-  - you can run commands in this way to create the tables you need for you app
+  - Use this psql interface to run SQL commands to create the tables you need for you app
   - When your app runs on heroku, it will automatically be given an environment variable, DATABASE_URL with the necessary location and credentials for connection to your database.
 - Write the code for your blog API, starting in server.ts